Telespazio-UK/QC-Tool-Suite-eoepca/README.md

 In this deployment we are assuming a 'closed' deployment that is not externally accessible - and hence is not able to establish TLS certificates via letsencrypt.
 However, the resource-catalogue helm charts insist on configuring tls, which is not what we want in this case.
 Hence, we disable the helm chart ingress creation, and instead create our own ingress that is http only.

 > NOTE<br>
 > The file `070-resource-catalogue.yaml` must be edited to set the correct domain for your deployment within the service and ingress definition.
-In this case it has been initialised with the value `172-26-59-13.nip.io` that resolves to the IP address of the 'accessible' node within the TPZ-UK cluster.
+In this case it has been initialised with the value `172-26-59-13.nip.io` that resolves to the 'external' IP address assigned to the `ingress-nginx` service within the TPZ-UK cluster.

 ## Load Records into Resource Catalogue